 MASTERS LEVEL Supervisory Committee Members Details Supervisor Full-time Psychology faculty member; chair of committee Co-Supervisor (optional) Full-time Psychology faculty member OR Adjunct faculty member Member (2 nd reader/Internal examiner) Full-time or Adjunct Psychology faculty member, or qualified individual approved by GSC if from outside the Psychology Department.
 Additional Members (optional) Additional qualified individual(s), approved by GSC if from outside the Psychology Department.
 Examination Committee Members Details Supervisory Committee as above A committee member other than the supervisor completes the Internal Examiner's form.
 Thesis goes to External Examiner only when approved by full Supervisory Committee.
 External Examiner Full-time Psychology faculty member who is external to the Supervisory Committee, OR a Lakehead University faculty member from another academic unit, OR a researcher from an external institution.
 External examiners from outside the Department of Psychology must be approved by GSC.
-PHD LEVEL Supervisory Committee Members Details Supervisor Full-time Psychology faculty member; chair of committee Co-Supervisor (optional) Full-time Psychology faculty member OR Adjunct faculty member Member Full-time Psychology faculty member OR a Lakehead University faculty member from another academic unit, OR a researcher from an external institution.
-Committee members from outside the Psychology Department must be approved by GSC.
+PHD LEVEL Supervisory Committee Members Details Supervisor Full-time Psychology faculty member; chair of committee Co-Supervisor (optional) Full-time Psychology faculty member OR Adjunct faculty member Member (2 nd Reader) Full-time Psychology faculty member OR a Core member of the Doctoral program .
 Additional Members (optional) Additional qualified individual(s), approved by GSC if from outside the Psychology Department.
 Examination Committee Members Details Supervisory Committee as above Dissertation goes to Internal Examiner only when approved by full Supervisory Committee Internal Examiner Full-time Psychology faculty member who is not on the Supervisory Committee.
 Dissertation goes to External Examiner only when approved by Internal Examiner.
 External Examiner A noted researcher in a relevant area of specialization from outside of Lakehead University.
 Process coordinated by FGS.